Welcome to "The Brick Wall!"

 I don't vote in primaries.
 You become a de-facto member of that party when you do.
 So that has made me an observer of a political coup which supplanted one political machine for another on March 7th, 2006 in the Texas State Senate District 7 Primary Election.
 The new machine was very effective, getting Republican Candidate Dan Patrick a clear victory among a firm slate of equally qualified opponents without so much as a run-off.
 You can't argue with success but you can examine it closely to see if any missing parts fall out.
 Here are two, in the way of comments made by Patrick this morning on his radio station.
 One he attributes to a Republican Party official, the other is Patrick himself:

 1. "It's not who runs, but what they run on."
+2. "There is a new voice in Austin; yours." |

 Let's take them on, one at a time, shall we?